kangzhai/RNAI-FRID/README.md

 python RNAI-FRID.py --tv_set Example\TrainingValidationSet.fasta --test_set None --all_feature False --ranked_feature False --retained_feature True

 ### Explanation:
---tv_set: Path of dataset for training and validation and default is "Example\TrainingValidationSet.fasta".
-It must be a path.
+--tv_set (must be a path): Path of dataset for training and validation and default is "Example\TrainingValidationSet.fasta".

---test_set: Path of dataset for test and default is "None".
-It must be a path or "None".
+--test_set (must be a path or "None"): Path of dataset for test and default is "None".
 "None" means only training and validation without test.
 When it is not "None", the features of testset can be output.

---all_feature: Output all complex features without ranking.
-It must be "True" or "False".
+--all_feature (must be "True" or "False"): Output all complex features without ranking.

---ranked_feature: Output ranked complex features.
-It must be "True" or "False".
+--ranked_feature (must be "True" or "False"): Output ranked complex features.

---retained_feature: Output retained complex features.
-It must be "True" or "False".
+--retained_feature (must be "True" or "False"): Output retained complex features.

+--rf (must be "True" or "False"): Train a Random Forest model with the generated features.
+If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

+--svm (must be "True" or "False"): Train a Support Vector Machine model with the generated features.
+If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

+--lr (must be "True" or "False"): Train a Logistic Regression model with the generated features.
+If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

+--gb (must be "True" or "False"): Train a Gradient Boosting model with the generated features.
+If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

+--knn (must be "True" or "False"): Train a K-Nearest Neighbour model with the generated features.
+If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

+--nb (must be "True" or "False"): Train a Naive Bayes model with the generated features.
+If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

+--dt (must be "True" or "False"): Train a Decision Tree model with the generated features.
+If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

 # Reference
 If you use the codes, please cite the reference as below.